DoggySazHi/FxckTheDarkness/README.md

   - Mostly automatic time-in/out, instead of cron scripts
 - [ ] Add more bugs
 - [ ] Add more documentation

+## Name
+it was the name of some degenerate song i was listening to

+good luck finding it unless you're on the thbwiki

 ## License
 ```